The Agentic OS Protocol

 ## Next Steps

-* Learn about **[System Intelligence](/docs/system/registry)** for infrastructure services
+* Learn about **[System](/docs/system)** for infrastructure services

-* Review **[Quality Assurance](/docs/checks/rules)** mechanisms
+* Review **[Checks](/docs/checks)** for quality assurance mechanisms

 # Introduction